|Nutrition Facts (per serving)|

 |Dietary Fiber 3g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This scalloped onion casserole is an excellent side dish to serve with a big dinner or holiday meal.
 Your favorite onion lovers will be happy with this tasty onion casserole.
 Use Vidalia onions or other sweet onions, depending on what variety happens to be in season.

-3 tablespoons butter, cut into small pieces, plus more as needed for the pan
+3 tablespoons unsalted butter, cut into small pieces, plus more as needed for the pan

 3 large sweet onions